Cisco IQ Link Getting Started Guide

 • Memory: Check the Reserve all guest memory (All locked) check box

 • Set CPU and RAM based on your scale size.
-See Hardware and VM Resource Requirements.
+See Hardware and VM Resource Requirements for more details.

 14. In VMware ESXi, select the desired VM.